Five Common Flu Shot Myths

 The second reason to get a flu shot is that even if you’re not in a high-risk group, you can still develop life-threatening complications from influenza, including dehydration, sepsis, pneumonia, and respiratory failure.

 3. I’ve gotten a flu shot in the past, so I don’t need another one.

 Even if you’ve gotten a flu shot in previous years, you should still get a new flu shot every fall because there are more than 100 strains of influenza, but only four strains can be included in each year’s flu shot.

-Researchers spend the year tracking flu strains around the globe, determine which four strains are most likely to reach the U.S. at the beginning of our cold & flu season, and incorporate those strains into that year’s flu shot.
+Researchers spend the year tracking flu strains around the globe, determining which four strains are most likely to reach the U.S. at the beginning of our cold & flu season, and incorporating those strains into that year’s flu shot.
 Because these strains vary from year to year, it’s important to get a new flu shot every year.